crownstone/website/_posts/2012-07-06-echo-state-networks.md

 # Echo State Networks

-Just a quick post for people that are interested in Echo State Networks.
+Just a quick post for people who are interested in Echo State Networks.

 The past months I spent my time at DoBots to investigate Echo State Networks (ESNs) as part of my studies Cognitive Neuroscience.
 ESNs are a type of